dustinkredmond/SQLiteToCSV/README.md

 cmake . && make
 ```

-An executable will be generated, run the following to run it.
+An executable will be generated, run it as so.

 ```
-chmod +x ./SQLiteToCsv
 ./SQLiteToCsv
 ```